magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 13.1.
 Magento 2 [CLI Command Naming Guidelines] MUST be followed.

 13.2.
-A CLI command MUST be created for any functionality intended to be used by a system integrator/system administrator/developer, for example: change indexer mode, generate a configuration file, etc.
+A CLI command MUST be created for any functionality intended to be used by a system integrator/system administrator/developer (for example: change indexer mode, generate a configuration file, etc.).

 13.3.
 A CLI command MUST always run in a global area.
-If a command needs a specific area to perform its functions, such area should be set up before execution.
+If a command needs a specific area to perform its functions, such area SHOULD be set up before execution.

 13.4.
 Exception in a single CLI command SHOULD NOT break the CLI framework; running other commands SHOULD still be possible.